What is a Mortgage Guarantor?

 Ratebuzz

-Who Can Be A Loan Guarantor?
+Who Can Be a Loan Guarantor?

-• Credit score- at least 650 or higher
+• Credit Score: Typically 650 or higher